Midland Bank is a Grade II listed building in the Northumberland local planning authority area, England. First listed on 2 October 1951. Bank.

 Description

-The Midland Bank forms part of group together with No 2 (Lloyds Bank) No 4 (Barclays Bank), Priestpopple.
+The Midland Bank is part of a group of buildings that includes No 2 (Lloyds Bank) and No 4 (Barclays Bank), as well as Priestpopple.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.